ogreen8084/deep_learning_stuff/README.md

-Playing around with creating deep learning models.
+Playing around with creating deep learning models in Tensorflow 1